 Dr Steffan George, development director from the UK’s leading locksmithing trade association the Master Locksmiths Association (MLA) shares his crime prevention advice to ensure you don’t get caught out by the pitfalls of crime.

 Where to start with crime prevention

-The first port of call when looking at security is to look at the building from the outside in – something we regularly do with our own homes but can be overlooked in the workplace.
+The first port of call when looking at security is to look at the building from the outside – something we regularly do in our own homes but can be overlooked in the workplace.

 Firstly consider where your building/office is located, where the access points lie, what condition the property is in, and note where weaknesses could be improved, for example, the recent scenes of rioting and looting across the UK highlight the importance of good quality, professionally fitted shutters and grilles for retail premises.

-One big consideration for business is how staff, suppliers, clients and visitors can access your building.
+One big consideration for a business is how staff, suppliers, clients, and visitors can access your building.
 Whether you use locks, electronic access or a manned reception it is vital a system works for the use of your building otherwise security will become a hindrance to everyday operation.

 Although it may seem like a basic step, securing your doors and windows with an appropriate lock is essential.
 However, with hundreds of locks on the market, you want to be sure you’re getting suitable protection for your business.

 One solution to regulating access is to select locking systems where keys can’t be easily copied.
 This ensures individuals can’t readily make copies of keys while in their possession for use at a later date.
 Patented keys carry legal protection, preventing copies from being made without proof of ownership, while restricted keys are unlikely to be copied due to their unusual design and unique mechanical features.